qureshiaquib/qureshiaquib.github.io/_posts/2024-10-14-automate-azure-alerts-with-amba.md

 ![Azure alerts overview](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/14102024/overview-of-alerts-created.jpg)

 I hope this blog helps you create Azure Policy and implement Alerts at scale.
+Share the blogpost if you like it.

 Happy Learning!